-The decision of JAMB to set the cut-off marks for universities at 120 and polytechnics and colleges of education 100 has continued to attract reactions from Nigerians.
-The questions on the mouth of every one is why would JAMB set the cut-off marks this low?
+The decision of JAMB to set the cut-off marks for Public universities at 160 and 140 for private universities.
+120 for public polytechnics and 110 for private polytechnics.
+While that of colleges of education and IEIs was pegged at 100 has continued to attract reactions from Nigerians.

 Whatever may be the case, my concern is on how it affects the candidates.
 So the question is how does all this affect the candidates seeking admission this year.
 Below are 6 things you need to know about JAMB cut-off marks for this year.

-6 Things You Need To Know About Reduction Of JAMB Cut-off Marks
+6 Things You Need To Know About New JAMB Cut-off Marks

 Now you have known what you need to know concerning the reduction of JAMB cut-off marks and how it will affect this year’s admission, it is your responsibility to make the best decision with the information you have received.
 Wish you all the best!